underground-software/ILKD_course_materials/styleguide.md

   * Exception to previous rule: within command descriptions `<description>` should be preferred to describe parameters

-  * Ooopsie is a proper noun
+  * Oopsie is a proper noun